probmods/dippl/chapters/03-enumeration.md

 ~~~

 This set of functions does indeed go back and forth between the binomial computation and the 'randomness handling' functions to explore a possible execution of the program.
 However, it is only able to explore a single path through the computation....
-We would like to be able to 'return' from the `sample` function *multiple times* with different values.
+We would like to be able to 'return' from the `_sample` function *multiple times* with different values.
 If we could do so, we could try each value from the support to see what return values ultimately come from the computation.
-We can't do this by an ordinary function return, however; we need an explicit handle to the return context, that is we need to reify the *future of the computation* from the point that `sample` is called.
+We can't do this by an ordinary function return, however; we need an explicit handle to the return context.
+We need to reify the *future of the computation* from the point that `sample` is called.
 Such a reified computation future is called a **continuation**.

 ## Continuations